sharedstreets/sharedstreets-ref-system/README.md

 ## Introduction

-SharedStreets data standards are a way to uniquely identify any street in world.
+SharedStreets data standards are a way to uniquely identify any street in the world.
 SharedStreets makes maps connectable, and allows quick porting of data between different street representations, whether data linked to OpenStreetMap, a city-managed GIS system, or a commercial basemap.

 Cities today depend on geographic information systems (GIS) to collect and share street data, but this process requires users to agree on a map, or to use predefined, and often proprietary IDs to describe streets.